cms-l1-dpg/L1MenuTools/L1Ntuples/README.md

 scram b -j 8

 ```
-To include the latest GMT cross cleaning deployed online during 2022, the configuration file `mc.py` has been updated (look at L133-142).
+To include the latest GMT cross cleaning deployed online during 2022 when running on MC, the configuration file `mc.py` has been updated (look at L133-142).
 An update of `L1Trigger/Configuration/python/SimL1Emulator_cff.py` is also needed by adding at L60:
 ```
 from L1Trigger.L1TMuon.fakeGmtParams_cff import *
 ```